U.S. flag

 The Bureau of the Fiscal Service offers a variety of financial management solutions and services that support and help your agency focus attention and resources on core missions, instead of redundant financial management tasks.

-Several services offered by the bureau are value added services and promote efficiency, streamline processes and support expansion of electronic alternatives.
+Several services offered by the bureau are value added and promote efficiency, streamline processes and support expansion of electronic alternatives.
 The Bureau of the Fiscal Service drives increased value to our agency partners through coordinated delivery, improved processes, access to standards-based commercial solutions, and end-to-end financial management services.

 The Bureau of the Fiscal Service can help your agency...